Skip to main content

 • Role Custom Fields are custom fields that are specific to a device role.

-When you create your custom field you need to make sure that you set the "Scripts" permission to ensure that you can read or write to the field from your scripts - as appropriate for the script you're using.
+When you create your custom field you need to make sure that you set the Scripts permission to ensure that you can read or write to the field from your scripts - as appropriate for the script you're using.

 We're adding two documentation fields to facilitate this script.
 You'll need to note your document template id, in the screenshots / our internal use we have a template called "Integration Identifiers" which we use to store any integration identifiers we need to reference in our scripts.